-Vancomycin is not appreciably absorbed from a normal GI tract after oral administration.
+Vancomycin is not appreciably absorbed from a normal gastrointestinal tract after oral administration.
 Given parenterally, it penetrates into bile and pleural, pericardial, synovial, and ascitic fluids.
-However, penetration into even inflamed CSF is low and erratic.
+However, penetration into even inflamed cerebrospinal fluid is low and erratic.

 Vancomycin is excreted unchanged by glomerular filtration.